oopsmonk/documentation/getting-started/1.5/introduction/about-iota.md

 ### Anyone who values security

-IOTA uses multiple, secure signatures to prorect the network agaunst the next generation of computing power.
+IOTA uses multiple, secure signatures to protect the network against the next generation of computing power.

 ### Anyone who wants the freedom to transact